 If you’ve been hurt in an accident and need help, get in touch with us today.
 We will review your case for free and talk about all the ways that we can help.

-Who Pays for Car Repairs After an Accident in Nevada?
+Who Pays for Property Damage After an Accident in Las Vegas?

 Who will pay for your car repairs?
 That depends on who was at fault, whether the at-fault person has insurance, and whether your own insurance policies may also cover the accident.

 Their insurance matters.
-In Nevada, every driver must meet minimum liability insurance requirements to operate on the state’s roads.
+Every driver must meet minimum liability insurance requirements to operate on the state’s roads.

 But these two issues can arise: